Get Help Now

 Please read our free dog bite brochure for more information on how to help your child.

 I was bitten by a dog in Iowa.
 It is not a serious bite, but I have diabetes and I know I have special risks.
 Why are dog bites so dangerous to those with diabetes?

 Diabetes affects one’s ability to fight infection and heal after an injury.

 The mouths of dogs are home to hundreds of different types of bacteria and viruses.
 Some of these are very dangerous to humans.
-When a dog bite contains small levels of a dangerous bacterium, a healthy person will be able to fight off an infection.
+When a dog bite contains small levels of a dangerous bacterium, a healthy person will be able to fight off a dog bite infection.
 A person who has diabetes may not.

 Any diabetic person who is bitten by a dog in Iowa should see a doctor immediately and watch for signs of infection.
 These include: